Mid-Week Technical Outlook: USD Majors & Commodities

 Trading recommendations

 From the point of view of technical analysis, the trend on the USD/CAD currency pair is bearish.
-The price is trading at the level of moving averages, wide-volatility balance is formed.
-The MACD indicator has become positive, there is a slight buying pressure.
-The best way to sell is to consider the resistance level of 1.3679, but only after additional confirmation in the form of a reverse initiative.
-Buy trades should be considered on the lower time frames from the support level of 1.3542, but it is better after confirmation.
+The MACD indicator has become inactive, and the price is trading between the moving averages.
+The best way to sell is to consider the resistance level of 1.3369, but there is a lot of space before this level, so buy trades are very appropriate and should be considered on the lower time frames from the support level of 1.3212, but with additional confirmation in the form of a reverse initiative.

 USD/CAD